microsoft/Kusto-Query-Language/doc/packfunction.md

 ---
 title: bag_pack() - Azure Data Explorer
-description: This article describes bag_pack() function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/02/2022
+description: Learn how to use the bag_pack() function to create a dynamic JSON object from a list of keys and values. ms.reviewer: alexans ms.topic: reference ms.date: 01/08/2023
 ---
 # bag_pack()

-Creates a `dynamic` JSON object (property bag) from a list of keys and values.
+Creates a [dynamic](scalar-data-types/dynamic.md) property bag object from a list of keys and values.

 > **Deprecated aliases**: pack(), pack_dictionary()